DAboaba/monsoon_season/README.md

 # Rainfall and Temperature Trends during India's Monsoon Season

 The code in this repository formed part of my application for a research position.
-I was asked to clean and explore a partially cleaned large dataset, millions of observations across five variables, from  the  Indian  Meteorological  Department.
-The individual datasets making up the larger dataset contained grid-point data on daily  rainfall/temperature from 2009-2013.
+I was asked to clean and explore a large dataset, millions of observations across five variables, of rainfall and temperature readings from  the  Indian Meteorological  Department.
+The datasets in the "raw_data/rainfall" and "raw_data/temperature" subdirectories consist of daily rainfall/temperature grid-point data, recorded in millimeters and degrees celsius respectively, from 2009-2013.
 Each grid point came from a 1◦(latitude)  by  1◦(longitude) grid covering the Indian subcontinent.
+Beyond the original task, I have updated this code repository to include a causal inference step where I build an econometric model to estimate the impact of the monsoon season on district-level mortality in India.

-## Data Cleaning
+### Data Cleaning

 **The primary sub-task of the data cleaning step involved collapsing the grid-level dataset into a district-level dataset.**